wiwik-instiki/EndekGAN-T2I/README.md

 The original Endek images are retained in the internal research collection and are **not redistributed in this public repository because of source-ownership restrictions**.

-The repository therefore exposes derived research artifacts such as:
+The repository therefore exposes derived research artifacts such as metadata, split files, experiment configurations, generated samples, training logs, and aggregate evaluation results.

-- metadata;
-- split files;
-- experiment configurations;
-- generated samples;
-- training logs; and
-- aggregate evaluation results.

 This repository should be interpreted as a **transparent and traceable experimental record**, not as a fully self-contained public image dataset.